 - the “built-in templates” folder, whose content is created and managed by Hook, and

 - the “custom templates” folder, which is empty by default.
-You can add entries here if your favourite app isn’t showing up in
+You can add entries here if your favorite app isn’t showing up in

-If you want the templates to be elsewhere, just create an alias or symbolic link in ~/Documents/Hook/templates pointing to its new home.
+~/Documents/Hook/templates, just replace that templates folder by an alias or symbolic link pointing to its new home.
 You can also move the entire Hook folder if you create an alias or link from ~/Documents/Hook to its new home.
 (Later, we might add a template manager in the app.
-But the current solution is quite straightforward.
-Tweet feature requests to @CogSciApps ).
+We like OmniGroup’s OmniOutliner solution.
+But the current setup is quite straightforward.)

 Templates in a nutshell